"""Basic canvas for animations."""

 # point forward.

-animation_mobjects = [anim.mobject for anim in animations]
+for anim in nested_animations:

 mobjects = self.get_mobject_family_members()